Anosmia: Treatment

 Though anosmia caused by brain damage cannot be treated, anosmia caused by inflammatory changes in the mucosa may be treated with glucocorticoids.
 Reduction of inflammation through the use of oral glucocorticoids such as prednisone, followed by long term topical glucocorticoid nasal spray, would easily and safely treat the anosmia.
 A prednisone regimen is adjusted based on the degree of the thickness of mucosa, the discharge of oedema and the presence or absence of nasal polyps.
 However, the treatment is not permanent and may have to be repeated after a short while.
 Together with medication, pressure of the upper area of the nose must be mitigated through aeration and drainage.

 Anosmia caused by a nasal polyp may be treated by steroidal treatment or removal of the polyp.

-One experiment, where two people were given a single dose of 1,000 mg of turmeric, reported to find improvements in COVID-19-induced anosmia (and ageusia), however actual studies have yet to be done regarding this.

 Although very early in development, gene therapy has restored a sense of smell in mice with congenital anosmia when caused by ciliopathy.
 In this case, a genetic condition had affected cilia in their bodies which normally enabled them to detect air-borne chemicals, and an adenovirus was used to implant a working version of the IFT88 gene into defective cells in the nose, which restored the cilia and allowed a sense of smell.

 Epidemiology

-In the United States 3% of people aged over 40 are affected by anosmia.
+In the United States, 3% of people aged over 40 are affected by anosmia.

 In 2012, smell was assessed in persons aged 40 years and older with rates of anosmia/severe hyposmia of 0.3% at age 40–49 rising to 14.1% at age 80+.
 Rates of hyposmia were much higher: 3.7% at age 40–49 and 25.9% at 80+.